aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 ## How to Get Started with V2 SDK

 There're differences between V1 SDK and V2 SDK.
 This section describes the changes you need to apply to your project with V1 SDK to start using V2 SDK.
-Follow the [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5) for a comprehensive MQTT5 client information.
+For more information about MQTT5, visit [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5).

 ### Package name change